2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 No, despite its golden appearance, the 2018 Sacagawea Dollar contains no precious gold content.
 The coin is composed of a copper core clad with manganese brass (88.5% copper, 6% zinc, 3.5% manganese, 2% nickel), giving it the distinctive golden color.

-The metal composition has an intrinsic melt value of only approximately $0.09, making the coin’s numismatic value far more important than its metal content for collectors.
+The coin’s metal composition has an intrinsic melt value of only approximately $0.08–$0.09, making its numismatic value far more important than its metal content for collectors.

 3. Where is the mint mark located on a 2018 Sacagawea Dollar?

-Unlike earlier Sacagawea Dollars (2000-2008) where the mint mark appeared on the obverse below the date, the 2018 issue features edge lettering.
+Unlike earlier Sacagawea Dollars (2000–2008) where the mint mark appeared on the obverse face of the coin, the 2018 issue features edge lettering.
 The mint mark (P, D, or S) is incused on the coin’s edge along with the year “2018” and “E PLURIBUS UNUM.”

 This edge inscription format was introduced in 2009 as part of the Native American Dollar Program and continues to distinguish modern issues from earlier Sacagawea designs.